-The process of acquiring a barcode may seem a daunting task at first as you enter the industry.
+The process of acquiring a barcodes for Mozambique may seem a daunting task at first as you enter the industry.
 There is a lot of information out there – with plenty of varying types of barcodes and specifications – and it can be difficult to make sense of it and pin point exactly what you need specifically for your business.
 We at SA Barcodes strive to not only serve you as best we can, but educate you.
-We would like you to leave with your purchase with a sense of understanding and knowledge of the industry, ready to approach your intended retailers – such as Saverite, Pick n’ Pay, Game, Jet and many more – with your products.
+We would like you to leave with your purchase with a sense of understanding and knowledge of the industry, ready to approach your intended retailers – such as Saverite, Pick n’ Pay, Game, Jet, SPAR and many more – with your products.

 So, what do you need for your products?